Esca-MMC/TransparencySettings/readme.md

 ### Object Type Settings
 These settings customize the behavior of each object type that can become transparent.

-Note: Some objects cannot be transparent because they are static "hard-coded" features on the in-game texture maps.
-If a building cannot be built/moved by players (e.g. the main farmhouse) or if a tree/bush cannot be shaken, this mod will **not** make it transparent.
+Note: Some objects can't be made transparent by this mod.
+Non-interactive objects "drawn" directly on the in-game maps, like town buildings or some trees/bushes, won't be affected.

 Name | Valid settings | Description
 -----|----------------|------------